-Before we get to the final two Alpha and Omegas, there are two more mentions of "First and Last" that occur, but they are not accompanied by "Alpha and Omega, the first one revealing the Lord Jesus, also making it clear that He is the reference to these titles.
+Before we get to the final two, Alpha and Omegas, two more mentions of "First and Last" occur.
+Still, they are not accompanied by "Alpha and Omega, the first one revealing the Lord Jesus, also making it clear that He is the reference to these titles.

 “Do not be afraid; I am the First and the Last.
 I am He who lives, and was dead, and behold, I am alive forevermore.
 Amen.
 And I have the keys of Hades and of Death.

 The other title, "First and Last," unaccompanied by Alpha and Omega, is found in the second chapter of Revelation.
 It was the letter to be addressed to the suffering church of Smyrna.